Paramjeet1111/CLEWs2IAMC/README.md

 - **Model and Scenario**: Defines the model name (e.g., `CLEWs_Ethopia`) and scenario (e.g., `NDC_Baseline`) for the IAMC output.

 - **iamc_variable**: Refers to standardized variable names used in IAMC reporting.
-A comprehensive list of these variables can be found in the [IAMconsortium common definitions repository](https://github.com/IAMconsortium/common-definitions.git).
+A comprehensive list of these variables can be found in the Variable list Folder and [IAMconsortium common definitions repository](https://github.com/IAMconsortium/common-definitions.git).

 - **Region**: Specifies the region name (e.g., `Ethopia`) or naming convention (e.g., ISO codes or `from_csv`) for data processing.